Cliffside hilltop fun

 Now here's the cunning bit.
 Back in the rockslide area, dropships have been continuing to arrive, each one preceded by a checkpoint.
 When you get the checkpoint for the final ship, you're done (either wait a few minutes to be sure all checkpoints have occurred, or learn to recognize the final dropship from its approach path).
 You can then save to make it permanent.

 In the eventual save here, you'll be starting off driving solo into the cliffside area.
 You'll have the sniper rifle and plasma pistol, and up to eight Marines on the hilltop to help with any Banshee battling.
-Crucially, you'll also be able to easily initiate a prolonged session of repeated Banshee battles, if that's what you fancy.
+Crucially, you'll also be able to easily initiate a prolonged session of Banshee battling, if that's what you fancy.
 Here's how to create it.

 Start off as before, up to the point where you've picked up two survivors in the rockslide area.
 Drop them just outside that area for now.
 Go back for more, and keep doing this until only the sniper remains.
 While doing all this ferrying, also thin out the arriving enemy troops to help minimize the threat to survivors left there.
 Make sure to leave a handful of enemy though, else the remaining enemy get classified as 'stragglers' and an evac Pelican comes in within a few minutes, which you don't want.